srImathE satakOpAya nama:

 Highlights from nanjIyar‘s introduction

-In eighth pAsuram – AzhwAr says “emperumAn who establishes the relationship for the words and their meanings for all types of knowledge, who handles the sustenance and annihilation of the same, entered into my eyes”.
+In the eighth pAsuram – AzhwAr says “emperumAn who establishes the relationship for the words and their meanings for all types of knowledge, who handles the sustenance and annihilation of the same, entered into my eyes”.
 It is also explained as AzhwAr saying “emperumAn became visible to my eyes”.

 Highlights from vAdhi kEsari azhagiya maNavALa jIyar‘s introduction